Shakespeare in Love

 Cast: Joseph Fiennes, Gwyneth Paltrow, Geoffrey Rush, Colin Firth, Ben Affleck, Judi Dench

-Viola is a lady of high regard who defies the wishes of her family, her fiancé, and even her Queen in order to breathe the essence of love into the most tragically romantic play in history.
+Viola is a lady of high regard who defies the wishes of her family, her fiancé, and even her Queen, to breathe the essence of love into the most tragically romantic play in history.
 She achieved what they could not by breaking the shackles of societal tradition and following her own dreams.
 Although the law expressly forbids women from performing in the theatrical setting, Viola achieves this feat first by masquerading as a man to win the role of Romeo and then taking up the role of the beautiful Juliet, ultimately proving that true love can be illustrated through dramatic expression.
 Viola’s character reflects many of the women created in Shakespeare’s plays, particularly Katarina and Juliet.
 She is a strong young woman who is unwilling to be subjugated by a man or by societal expectation, but rather, she wishes to follow her own path to achieving her dreams and finding true love.

 Shakespeare in Love is recognized by the world not only as a truly extraordinary love story, but a story that achieved extraordinary acclaim as well.
 The film received seven Oscars in 1999 including Best Actress in a Leading Role for Gwyneth Paltrow, Best Actress in a Supporting Role for Judi Dench, Best Music and Best Picture.
 The film went on to claim three Golden Globes for Best Motion Picture – Comedy/Musical, Best Performance by an Actress in a Motion Picture for Gwyneth Paltrow, and Best Screenplay.